There are many different types of doors available as options.

 To most, this might be a big positive.
 However, the lack of a threshold could be a huge problem if there’s water leakage.
 A good idea, in this case, is to introduce a drainage system or create a slight slope away from the door.

 Additionally, when folding the panes, everything stacks and folds from the inside.
 This can make the door really intrusive, especially if you have limited indoor space.
 For this reason, it’s best advised that you ask your installer for advice.
+You might also want to consider sliding doors.

 Unfortunately, bi-fold doors are not that cheap.
 Usually, it’s all because of the big installations which require a large amount of glass and framing.
 What’s more, lots of installations need bespoke designs and it’s good to know that the type of glass and finish will all affect the home’s price.